thpgoncalves/Auth-flask/README.md

 # Auth-flask
-An example of an API developed with Flask responsible for handling authentication and working with databases using an ORM
+An example of an API developed with Flask responsible for handling authentication and working with databases using an ORM.